-Where was the highest lithium production by country in 2019?
+What were the top lithium-producing countries in 2020?
 Australia took the top spot, and it was followed by Chile and China.

 According to the US Geological Survey, lithium consumption for batteries has increased significantly in recent years due to the use of rechargeable lithium batteries in the growing market for portable electronic devices, as well as in electric tools, electric vehicles and grid storage applications.

 As demand for lithium continues to rise, which countries will provide the lithium the world requires?
-The latest data from the US Geological Survey shows that the world’s top lithium producers are doing their best to meet rising demand from energy storage and electric vehicles — that said, worldwide lithium supply declined roughly 19 percent from 2018 to 2019, coming in at 77,000 metric tons (MT) of lithium content last year, not including US production.
+The latest data from the US Geological Survey shows that the world’s top lithium-producing countries are doing their best to meet rising demand from energy storage and electric vehicles — that said, worldwide lithium production declined slightly from 2019 to 2020, coming in at 82,000 metric tons (MT) of lithium content last year, not including US production.

-Read on for a brief overview of the eight countries that produced the most lithium in 2019.
+Read on for a brief overview of the top eight lithium-producing countries in 2020.
 If the electric vehicle market continues to grow, and if lithium-ion batteries continue their reign as the top batteries for electric vehicles, it’s likely that they will produce even more of the metal in years to come.

-Kicking off our lithium production by country list is Australia.
-It produced 42,000 MT of lithium content last year, down significantly from 16,800 MT from the year before.
+Kicking off this top lithium-producing countries list is Australia.
+It produced 40,000 MT of lithium content last year, down somewhat from 45,000 MT the year before.
 Australia’s production increased impressively in 2018 due to two new spodumene operations that ramped up production in 2017, along with five additional spodumene operations that ramped up output in 2018.
-However, the tough price environment and costs led many to reduce production.
+However, a tough price environment and costs have led many to reduce production.

 Australia also holds over 2.7 million MT of identified lithium reserves, according to the US Geological Survey, which puts it just behind Chile.
 It is worth noting that most of the country’s lithium supply is exported to China as spodumene.